u-an-i/MemoryManagement/README.md

 ---

+Thread-Safety:
+To use `MemObject`-derived classes from threads, explicitly pass a `MemType` unique to a thread to the constructor of `MemObject` for derived classes instantiated on that thread; see Test Application.

+---

-Example application tested with Visual Studio 2022 with C++ 20 on Windows 11.
+Test Application tested with Visual Studio 2022 with C++ 20 on Windows 11.